SGI Origin 200: Motherboard

 The motherboard contains the Hub ASIC, a PCI bridge, two SCSI controllers, two UARTs and an Ethernet controller.
 The PCI bridge provides the PCI bus for the three PCI-X slots and the I/O controllers.

 Processor

 The processor(s) are located on a PIMM (Processor-Included Memory Module) that plugs into the motherboard.
 When first introduced, the Origin 200 supported one or two R10000 processors with 1 or 4 MB L2 cache each.
 In August 1998, an upgraded PIMM featuring the 225 MHz R10000 processors was introduced.
 Later, 270 MHz R12000 processors became available.
 The PIMMs come in two versions: single processor and dual processor.
 It is not possible to upgrade these systems to a dual processor system by using two single processor PIMMs, as there is only one PIMM connector on the motherboard.

 Memory

 The motherboard supports 32 MB to 2 GB of memory through eight DIMM slots organised into four banks.
 DIMMs with capacities of 16, 32, 64 and 256 MB are supported.
-DIMMs are installed in pairs.
+DIMMs must be installed in pairs.